-Back in the day, vitamin C was usually associated with foods and drinks that contain it, like Tang (#TBT), oranges, and Sunny D. Lately, however, the antioxidant powerhouse has become a mainstay of beauty aisles and the star ingredient within all sorts of serums and creams.
+Back in the day, vitamin C was usually associated with foods and drinks, like Tang (#TBT), oranges, and Sunny D. More recently, however, the antioxidant powerhouse has become a mainstay of beauty aisles and the star ingredient within all sorts of serums, creams, and masks.
 As you read product labels for these products, though, you may have found yourself wondering, “Well, what does vitamin C do for your skin?”

 We only include products that have been independently selected by Bustle's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.

-As mentioned previously, using vitamin C will make your skin more sensitive to sun damage.
-The added perk of wearing all-important SPF?
-“Vitamin C works synergistically with sunscreen,” says Stephens.
-“When worn under a broad-spectrum sunscreen during the daytime, vitamin c has been shown to boost your skin’s defenses against UV-generated damage,” adds Tiffany Masterson, founder of beauty brand Drunk Elephant.
-So the all-star ingredient basically makes your sunscreen work even better.
+Without sun protection, vitamin C can make your skin more susceptible to sun damage, but the ingredient actually works synergistically with your sunscreen.
+“When worn under a broad-spectrum sunscreen during the daytime, vitamin C has been shown to boost your skin’s defenses against UV-generated damage,” says Tiffany Masterson, founder of beauty brand Drunk Elephant.

-Essentially, the ingredient packs two collagen-related punches: It helps stimulate the production of collagen and also prevents existing collagen from being broken down — making it a win-win for an anti-aging beauty regimen.
+Because vitamin C is required in the production of collagen and skin repair, it is also an effective anti-aging treatment working to improve firmness.
+Essentially, vitamin C packs two collagen-related punches: It helps stimulate the production of collagen and also prevents existing collagen from being broken down — making it a beauty regimen win-win.

 5. It Calms Inflammation

 The benefits keep going — vitamin C also works to soothe inflammation on the skin.
 It works by preventing certain pro-inflammatory cells (called cytokines) from being activated.
 Translation?
 It’s great to use if you’re dealing with acne or post-inflammatory hyperpigmentation.
 Talk about a multitasker.

 Is Vitamin C Safe For All Skin Types?